shailaja183/vlqa/README.md

 https://arxiv.org/pdf/2005.00330.pdf

 # Evaluating a Model:
-Download Evaluation Script and sample Prediction file Evaluation Script: https://shailaja183.github.io/vlqa/static/evaluate.py Sample Prediction file: https://shailaja183.github.io/vlqa/static/sample_predictions.json Then run following command to see the accuracy on Val set;
+Download Evaluation Script and sample Prediction file; Then run following command to see the accuracy on Val set;
 python evaluate.py {path-to-prediction-file} {path-to-validation-set}
+Evaluation Script: https://shailaja183.github.io/vlqa/static/evaluate.py
+Sample Prediction file: https://shailaja183.github.io/vlqa/static/sample_predictions.json

 # Submit your Model:
 Once you are satisfied with your model performance on the validation set, use the following tutorial to submit it for an official evaluation on the test set.